The Rotary Club of Asheville South serves children and families right here in our community as well as internationally.

 Honor Air was founded by Rotarians to send World War II veterans to Washington, DC to see the WWII Memorial as well as other monuments in the area.
 Our club, along with several others in Western North Carolina sponsored eight different trips to DC.
 Asheville South was able to send 24 veterans to the Memorial during this project.
-Rotarians were able to participate by serving as guardians during these one day trips.
+Rotarians were able to participate by serving as guardians during these one-day trips.
 Guardians’ responsibilities consisted of meeting the needs and wishes of the veterans.
-Rotarians met with the veterans families prior to the trip to go over the itinerary, provided transportation to and from the Asheville Airport and traveled with the veterans to insure a successful and safe trip.
+Rotarians met with the veteran's families prior to the trip to go over the itinerary, provided transportation to and from the Asheville Airport, and traveled with the veterans to ensure a successful and safe trip.
 While in DC veterans were able to talk to our local elected representatives and participate in an escorted tour of a variety of Memorials.
 While waiting in the DC Airport for our return flights, the DC chapter of the USO, entertained the veterans with dancing and music from their era.
-Upon arrival back in Asheville they were greeting by hundreds of family and well-wishers while a local band played patriotic music as they came off the plane.
+Upon arrival back in Asheville, they were greeted by hundreds of family and well-wishers while a local band played patriotic music as they came off the plane.
 The tears flowed freely on those days.
 This program was very popular with the veterans and incredibly rewarding for our Rotarians.

 Rotarians Against Hunger